 The Central Government plays the role of a facilitator for the successful implementation of VAT.
 The Ministry of Finance is the main agency for levying and implementing VAT, both at the Centre and the State level.

-What are different VAT rates?
+What are different VAT rates in India?

 There are multiple VAT rates based on states.
 This varies from 2% to 14.5% and also an excempt category and a special rate of 1 per cent for a few selected items exist.